-- Each observed training example can incrementally decrease or increase the estimated probability that a hypothesis is correct.
-This provides a more flexible approach to learning than algorithms that completely eliminate a hypothesis if it is found to be inconsistent with any single example. - Prior knowledge can be combined with observed data to determine the final probability ~f a hypothesis.
-In Bayesian learning, prior knowledge is provided by asserting (1) a prior probability for each candidate hypothesis, and (2) a probability distribution over observed data for each possible hypothesis. - Bayesian methods can accommodate hypotheses that make probabilistic predictions. - New instances can be classified by combining the predictions of multiple hypotheses, weighted by their probabilities. - Even in cases where Bayesian methods prove computationally intractable, they can provide a standard of optimal decision making against which other practical methods can be measured.
+• Each observed training example can incrementally decrease or increase the estimated probability that a hypothesis is correct.
+This provides a more flexible approach to learning than algorithms that completely eliminate a hypothesis if it is found to be inconsistent with any single example. • Prior knowledge can be combined with observed data to determine the final probability ~f a hypothesis.
+In Bayesian learning, prior knowledge is provided by asserting (1) a prior probability for each candidate hypothesis, and (2) a probability distribution over observed data for each possible hypothesis. • Bayesian methods can accommodate hypotheses that make probabilistic predictions. • New instances can be classified by combining the predictions of multiple hypotheses, weighted by their probabilities. • Even in cases where Bayesian methods prove computationally intractable, they can provide a standard of optimal decision making against which other practical methods can be measured.
 BAYES THEOREM:- In machine learning we are often interested in determining the best hypothesis from some space H, given the observed training data D. One way to specify what we mean by the best hypothesis is to say that we demand the most probable hypothesis, given the data D plus any initial knowledge about the prior probabilities of the various hypotheses in H. Bayes theorem provides a direct method for calculating such probabilities.
 More precisely, Bayes theorem provides a way to calculate the probability of a hypothesis based on its prior probability, the probabilities of observing various data given the hypothesis, and the observed data itself.
 To define Bayes theorem precisely, let us first introduce a little notation.
 We shall write P(h) to denote the initial probability that hypothesis h holds, before we have observed the training data.
 P(h) is often called the prior probability of h and may reflect any background knowledge we have about the chance that h is a correct hypothesis.
 If we have no such prior knowledge, then we might simply assign the same prior probability to each candidate hypothesis.
-Similarly, we will write P(D) to denote the prior probability that training data D will be observed.
+Similarly, we will write P(D) to denote the prior probability of observing data D will be observed.
 Next, we will write P(D/h) to denote the probability of observing data D given some world in which hypothesis h holds.
 More generally, we write P(x/y) to denote the probability of x given y.
-In machine learning problems we are interested in the probability P(h/D) that h holds given the observed training data p. p (p (p (p) is called the posterior probability of p , because it reflects our confidence that p holds after we have seen the training data p holds.
-Notice the posterior probability p (p) reflects the influence of the training data p holds after to the prior probability p (p), which is independent of p .
-Bayes theorem is the cornerstone of Bayesian learning methods because it provides a way to calculate the posterior probability P(h/D), from the prior probability P(h), together with P(D) and P(D/h).
+In machine learning problems we are interested in the probability of h, because it reflects our confidence that h holds after we have seen the training data D. Notice the posterior probability P(h/D) reflects the influence of the training data D, in contrast to the prior probability P(h), which is independent of D. Bayes theorem is the cornerstone of Bayesian learning methods because it provides a way to calculate the posterior probability P(h/D), from the prior probability P(h), together with P(D) and P(D/h).
 Bayes theorem: